-Who pays the legal costs of challenging a will in the UK?
+Who pays the legal costs when a will is challenged in the UK?

 The cost of any legal action is always an important consideration and it is thought that many people are put off seeking justice through fear of incurring substantial legal costs.
-These considerations are particularly important when it comes to the area of law known as Contentious Probate.
+These considerations are particularly important when it comes to the legal costs of challenging a will.

-It is sometimes assumed that if court proceedings are required then whatever the outcome of the case the legal fees will be paid by the estate, but this is incorrect.
+It is sometimes assumed that if court proceedings are required in an inheritance dispute then whatever the outcome of the case the legal fees will be paid by the estate, but this is incorrect.

-So, who pays the legal costs of challenging a will?
+So, who does pay the legal costs of challenging a will?

-A case that recently came before the court involving a dispute between three children (two daughters and a son) concerning the will of their late mother gives us some helpful guidelines.
+A case that recently came before the court (involving an inheritance dispute between three children – two daughters and a son) concerning the will of their late mother gives us some helpful guidelines.

 The court’s starting point was that it has full discretion on cost under Part 44.2 of the Civil Procedure Rules.